silhavyj/KIV-PSI-task02/README.md

 ### External libraries

 As for external libraries used in the project, I took advantage of the `cxxopts` library which parses arguments from the command line https://github.com/jarro2783/cxxopts.
+This library is statically linked to the executable file.

 ## Execution

 The application does not require any parameters to be passed in from the terminal.
 However, the user change a few things in order to adjust the behavior of the application.
-As a first step, run the application like so:
+As the first step, run the application like so.

 ```bash
 ./kiv-psi-task02-silhavyj --help